oskariorg/oskari-docs/md/documentation/backend/database-populate.md

 ## Adding a new view

 Views can be added without running whole setup-files.
-Add a postgres sample view with the following command:
+Add a sample view with the following command:

-    mvn clean install exec:java -Doskari.addview=postgres-sample-view.json
+    mvn clean install exec:java -Doskari.addview=someview.json

 The view JSON is parsed and added as view to the db as it would have been if it had been referenced in a setup-file.
+The referenced file needs to be in the classpath under `/json/views/someview.json` path.

+## Adding a new layer

+Layers can be added without running whole setup-files.
+Add a sample layer with the following command:

+    mvn clean install exec:java -Doskari.addlayer=somelayer.json

+The layer JSON is parsed and added as layer to the db as it would have been if it had been referenced in a setup/view-file.
+The referenced file needs to be in the classpath under `/json/layers/somelayer.json` path.

+## Creating a runnable JAR file (Optional)

+Run the Maven assembly plugin to create a runnable JAR file (in `oskari-server/content-resources`)

+    mvn assembly:assembly

+This creates `content-resources\target\content-resources-[VERSION]-jar-with-dependencies.jar` file that can be run with

+	java -jar content-resources-[VERSION]-jar-with-dependencies.jar /path/to/oskari-ext.properties

+The same env-parameters (-Dparams) work with the runnable JAR and the properties file reference can be given as simple argument.

+## Resource overlay files

+You can place new or modified setup files in an external directory tree that follows the same structure as the files under the resource directory.
+You must provide the path to this directory using the parameter `-Doskari.resourceOverlayDir=/path/to/your/overlay/directory`.
+This makes it possible to use the DB populator as a standalone tool without modifying the resources contained in it and store your application specific configuration elsewhere.
+After creating the assembled runnable JAR you can start it with:

+    java "-Doskari.dropdb=true" "-Doskari.setup=yourapp" "-Doskari.resourceOverlayDir=c:/your/overlay" \
+    -jar target/content-resources-VERSION-jar-with-dependencies.jar c:/your/db/env.properties